 Our primary uses of cash are to make capital contributions to the Investment Partnership for use in investing activities, to make distributions to our unitholders, if and when declared by our Managing Partner's board of directors, and to pay our operating expenses.
-Although market conditions may currently preclude some or all of these sources of liquidity, we believe that the sources of liquidity described below are currently sufficient to fund our working capital requirements within a one-year time horizon.

 Our sources of liquidity depend primarily on distributions by the Investment Partnership, capital contributions that we receive in connection with the issuance of additional common units or other securities and borrowings.

 We receive distributions from the Investment Partnership from time to time to assist us in making distributions to our unitholders, if and when declared by our Managing Partner's board of directors, and to allow us to pay our operating expenses as they become due.
 We believe that the Investment Partnership will fund its distributions with proceeds from the sale of investments, returns, if any, generated by the private equity investments that it makes and proceeds received from financing transactions.
-The ability of the Investment Partnership to fund cash distributions to us will depend on a number of factors, including, among others, the actual results of operations and financial condition of the Investment Partnership, including availability under the revolving credit agreement and the ability to refinance such agreement and other indebtedness, restrictions on cash distributions that are imposed by applicable law, or the organizational documents or agreements of the Investment Partnership, the timing and amount of cash generated by investments that are made or assets sold by the Investment Partnership, any contingent liabilities to which the Investment Partnership may be subject, the amount of taxable income generated by the Investment Partnership and other factors that the Managing Investor deems relevant.
+The ability of the Investment Partnership to fund cash distributions to us will depend on a number of factors, including, among others, the actual results of operations and financial condition of the Investment Partnership, including availability under the revolving credit agreement and the ability to refinance such agreement and other indebtedness, restrictions on cash distributions that are imposed by applicable law, or the organizational documents or agreements of the Investment Partnership, any contingent liabilities to which the Investment Partnership may be subject, the amount of taxable income generated by the Investment Partnership and other factors that the Managing Investor deems relevant.

-We entered into an investment agreement with KKR that may provide us with an additional source of liquidity.
+We have an investment agreement with KKR that may provide us with an additional source of liquidity.
 Under the investment agreement, KKR agreed to cause its affiliates to reinvest in our common units, on a periodic basis, an amount equal to 25% of the aggregate pre-tax cash distributions, if any and subject to certain limitations, that are made pursuant to the carried interest and incentive distribution rights that are applicable to the Investment Partnership.
 Reinvestment can be achieved by either a contribution to us in exchange for newly issued common units or by acquiring common units in the open market or in negotiated transactions.
-The purchase price, if newly issued, for the common units that we will issue pursuant to the investment agreement is equal to (i) the average of the high and low sales prices of our common units as quoted by the primary securities exchange on which our common units are listed or trade during the ten business days immediately preceding the issuance of the common units or (ii) if during such ten-day period our common units are not listed or admitted to trading on any securities exchange or there have not been any sales of our common units on the primary securities exchange on which our common units are then listed or admitted to trading, the fair value of our common units will be determined jointly by KKR and the board of directors of the Managing Partner (with the special approval of a majority of its independent directors).
+The purchase price, if newly issued, for the common units that we will issue pursuant to the investment agreement is equal to (i) the average of the high and low sales prices of our common units as quoted by the primary securities exchange on which our common units are listed or trade during the ten business days immediately preceding the issuance of the common units or (ii) if during such ten-day period our common units on the primary securities exchange on which our common units are then listed or admitted to trading, the fair value of our common units will be determined jointly by KKR and the board of directors of the Managing Partner (with the special approval of a majority of its independent directors).